omeriko6/Radiomics4/README.md

 # Radiomics4

-In this repositury we have all the corresponding files needed to use Pyradiomics and execute the module I built (main.py).
+In this repository we have all the corresponding files needed to use Pyradiomics and execute the module I built (main.py).

 Stages for execution: